3hhh/qcrypt/README.md

 `qcrypt close` will let you close currently active chains.

-Please consult `qcrypt help` for further details.
+Please consult `qcrypt help` after the installation for further details.

 #### Examples

 ```
-qcrypt --size 3G --wd ~/qcrypt.tmp/ --bak ~/qcrypt.keys/ luksInit sys-usb /home/user/encrypted.lks secret.key mediator-vm work-vm
+sudo qcrypt -a --size 3G --wd ~/qcrypt.tmp/ --bak ~/qcrypt.keys/ luksInit sys-usb /home/user/encrypted.lks secret.key mediator-vm work-vm
 ```

 *Explanation:*
-Create a 3 Gigabyte container inside the `sys-usb` VM at `/home/user/encrypted.lks`.
-The encryption keys shall be named `secret.key` (you'll find two different keys with the same name inside `~/.qcrypt/keys/` in the `mediator-vm`as well as the `work-vm`), the first layer of decryption happen inside the `mediator-vm` and the second inside the `work-vm`.
+Autostart all required VMs and create a 3 Gigabyte container inside the `sys-usb` VM at `/home/user/encrypted.lks` (make sure you `sys-usb` has enough empty disk space).
+The encryption keys shall be named `secret.key` (you'll find two different keys with the same name inside `~/.qcrypt/keys/` in the `mediator-vm` as well as the `work-vm`), the first layer of decryption happen inside the `mediator-vm` and the second inside the `work-vm`.
 Only the `work-vm` is meant to see the plaintext data.
 Moreover create a backup of all involved keys in dom0 inside the `~/qcrypt.keys/` directory and use `~/qcrypt.tmp/` to generate the encryption container and keys in dom0.
-The current example has two destination VMs, but leaving out the `mediator-vm` can be appropriate (it depends on your threat model).
-Please consult `qcrypt help` for further explanations.
+The current example has two destination VMs, but leaving out the `mediator-vm` can be appropriate - it depends on your threat model.
+Please consult `qcrypt help` after the installation for further explanations.

 ```
 qcrypt --mp /mnt/ open sys-usb /home/user/encrypted.lks secret.key mediator-vm work-vm